 Hair peptide serum is a type of hair care formulation designed to support scalp health and improve hair strength using small protein fragments known as peptides.
 These peptides are chains of amino acids, which are the building blocks of proteins like keratin an essential component of hair structure.

 The concept of peptide-based hair care emerged from advances in dermatology and cosmetic science.
-Researchers identified that certain peptides can help signal the scalp to support healthier hair cycles.
+Researchers identified that certain peptides can signal the scalp to support healthier hair cycles.
 This led to the development of topical serums aimed at improving hair density, texture, and resilience.

 Importance: Why Hair Peptide Serum Matters Today